This post contains affiliate links. If you buy through these links, I may earn a small commission.

 This is another pleasantly fragrant plant that blooms throughout winter.
 It can add dashes of yellow and red throughout your garden.

-It also has medicinal qualities and is great for skin care; here’s an article on the using witch hazel as a skin toner.
+It also has medicinal qualities and is great for skin care; you can use witch hazel as a skin toner.
 Use witch hazel to cleanse your skin and soothe burns.

 This sweetly-named plant smells as sweet as can be!
 And with pinkish purple buds that open up into light pink, star-shaped flowers, they are a sight to behold.